IELTS Speaking Sample 18

 Q. Where are you from?

-A. I am originally from Biratnagar.
-This town is located in Morang district in the Koshi Zone of Eastern Nepal.
-And for the time being, I am staying in Kathmandu, which is the capital city of Nepal.
-To be more specific I have been living here since the year 2011.
+A. I am originally from "Biratnagar", a town located in Morang district in the Koshi Zone of Eastern Nepal.
+However, for the last couple of years, I have been staying in Kathmandu, which is the capital city of Nepal.

 Q. What do you do in your leisure time?

-A. Usually, I spend my free time by reading books, using the internet, enjoying movies and listening music.
-Sometimes I hang out with my close friends.
+A. Generally speaking, I spend my leisure hours reading books, browsing the internet, enjoying movies and listening to music.
+Sometimes I hang out with my friends during the weekends and travel to new places.

 Q. Do you like music?
-What types of music do you listen often?
+What types of music do you listen to most often?

-A. Yes, I like music very much.
-I often listen to music on my free time or whenever I feel stressed.
-Music is like very refreshing for me.
+A. Yes, I like to listen to music very much and I believe that music is refreshing and stimulating.
+I often listen to music in my free time, especially at night.
+I also listen to my favourite music whenever I feel stressed.
 Usually, I prefer classical music with meaningful lyrics.
-Contemporary rock music is also in my favourite list.
+Contemporary soft rock music is also on my favourite list.

-A. I believe teenagers are attracted to the high-pitched music and heavy instrument used in the rock music.
-The rock singers represent the contemporary issues in their music and that’s another reason teenagers are attracted to the rock music.
+A. I believe teenagers are attracted to high-pitched music and they like the heavy instruments used in rock music.
+The rock singers represent the contemporary issues in their music and have a different tone than conventional music and that’s another reason teenagers often prefer rock music.

 Q. Who is your favourite musician?